 Don’t hold back.
 The amount of quality content you publish is directly related to the amount of traffic your website will get.
 Having a higher number of indexed pages builds your website’s authority—which leads to a higher ranking in search results.
 The more pages you publish, the more visitors you’ll attract.

 Sharing interesting and timely pieces of information is what leads to backlinks, the indisputable proof of your website’s importance (in the eyes of most search engines).
-Backlinks are external links to your domain, and happen most often when visitors find an interesting post on your website and decide to share it on their own website or through social media.
+Backlinks are external links to your domain, and act like votes for your website popularity.
+The more (and higher authority) pages that you have linking to your post, the more credible it is.

 This is a form of “social proof” that tells search engines your content is more than just spam, and that it contributes information that may be useful for answering real user queries.
 But it’s not just about satisfying Google’s web-crawlers.